Unusual dishes and cooking secrets that would help to be the kung fu master, does not exist.

-Many Chinese principles of food combinations is widely spread around the world and entered the local menu, especially in those countries where many adherents of a healthy lifestyle.
+Many Chinese food balancing principles have spread around the world and become part of local menus, especially in countries where there are many health-conscious followers.

 In General, there are no strict rules in the Chinese philosophy of nutrition.
 The main thing is to understand what products lead to health and longevity, and which — to diseases, take into account the season of the year and be able to listen to your body.
 The beneficial properties of the products and their combinations are often used in traditional Chinese medicine (TCM) for treatment and prevention, as well as for the effective use of the body’s resources during grueling training and recovery.

 Prayer before meals

 shuí zhī pán zhōngcān